A gene is an inheritance unit of us while the allele is an alternative form of it.

 Confused?
 Don’t worry after reading this article your fundamentals of genetics and related terminologies become stronger and your concept of gene vs allele becomes more clear.

 Genes are the functional part of the DNA- a polynucleotide chain.

-A DNA is made up of the phosphate, sugar and bases, the bases are nitrogenous mainly purines and pyrimidines.
+DNA is made up of the phosphate, sugar and bases, the bases are nitrogenous mainly purines and pyrimidines.
 Two single-stranded DNA joined together by the hydrogen bonds (three between G and C and two between A and C) and arranged spirally, see the image below.

 Those coding sequences are our genes.

-If you want to learn more about gene and DNA please read our previous article: DNA vs Gene.
+If you want to learn more about genes and DNA please read our previous article: DNA vs Gene.

 The elaborated definition of a gene is as stated,

 “A gene is a polynucleotide chain of DNA- a functional portion- having introns and exons, encodes protein or group of proteins via mRNA transcript.”

 For example, a gene for eye color, a gene for hair color, a gene for height, etc.